Brzozova/Precious-security-tips/nmap-cheatsheet.md

 ---
 ### Scans behinde the firewall

+#### Firewall evasion.

+Many firewalls are configured to drop incoming TCP packets to blocked ports which have the SYN flag set (thus blocking new connection initiation requests).
+By sending requests which do not contain the SYN flag, we effectively bypass this kind of firewall.
+Whilst this is good in theory, most modern IDS solutions are savvy to these scan types.

-A stateless firewall will check if the incoming packet has the SYN flag set to detect a connection attempt.
+* A stateless firewall will check if the incoming packet has the SYN flag set to detect a connection attempt.
-Using a flag combination that does not match the SYN packet makes it possible to deceive the firewall and reach the system behind it.
-A stateful firewall will practically block all such crafted packets and render this kind of scan useless.
+* A stateful firewall will practically block all such crafted packets and render this kind of scan useless.

+*Note: RFC 793 mandates that network hosts respond to malformed packets with a RST TCP packet for closed ports, and don't respond at all for open ports; this is not always the case in practice.
+In particular Microsoft Windows (and a lot of Cisco network devices) are known to respond with a RST to any malformed TCP packet -- regardless of whether the port is actually open or not.
+This results in all ports showing up as being closed.*

 ### Null Scan